cell-org/nuron.cell.computer/README.md

 ### POST /wallet/generate

-generate a random seed phrase, encrypt it with the `password` and store it under the `username` account on Nuron.
+generate a random seed phrase, encrypt it with the `password` and store it under the `username` account on Nurond.

 ```
 POST /wallet/generate